 11:00 AM Coffee and informal discussion.
 This is your first chance to follow up with a few of the

 people you’ve just heard introduced, regarding their work and/or insights.
-Your tent card will be med o your table assignment for the following session.
+Your tent card will be moved to your table and seat assignment for the following session.

 11:30 AM Twenty-minute address by Catharine MacKinnon on the Global #MeToo Movement, followed by forty minutes of discussion at each of four pre-assigned tables of 6 people each.